gordielachance/wp-soundsystem/readme.txt

 = Playlists =
 Create and manage tracklists easily with the Tracklist metabox.

-Import a tracklist from a file or a music service like Spotify using the Tracklist Parser Metabox (see below).
+Import a tracklist from a file or a music service like Spotify using the Tracklist Importer (see below).
 Export playlists in [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format) (XML Shareable Playlist Format).

 = Audio player =